-In July 2017, North Korea conducted two tests of its Hwasong-14 missile.
+North Korea has a pursued a militaristic nuclear program for decades and since 2006, the U.N.
+Security Council has passed a number of resolutions condemning North Korea's activities and calling on the country to cease its nuclear and missile programs.
+Starting in July 2017 North Korea renewed an aggressive campaign when it conducted two tests of its Hwasong-14 missile.
 In August, they fired a ballistic missile directly over Japan into the Pacific.
-In September, North Korea detonated what it claims was a thermonuclear bomb and launched another missile over Japan.
+The following September, North Korea detonated what it claims was a thermonuclear bomb and launched another missile over Japan.
 In November, they test-fired its new Hwasong-15, a missile which analysts believe could have reached the entirety of the U.S. mainland, depending on the weight of the warhead.
-These developments are not only reckless, they run contrary to international law.
-Since 2006, the U.N.
-Security Council has passed a number of resolutions condemning North Korea's activities, calling on the country to cease its nuclear and missile programs, all of which violate prior resolutions.
+These actions are not only reckless, they run contrary to international law.

-As North Korea's capabilities have grown, so too has tension with the U.S., which has only worsened with bellicose rhetoric from President Trump.
-Over the past year, Trump has threatened North Korea with “fire and fury,” warned that the U.S. would “totally destroy” the country, and characterized pursuing a diplomatic solution as a “waste of time.”
-Trump’s rhetoric is often at odds with his own administration, making things worse.
-Under Secretary of State Rex Tillerson, U.S. policy toward the North has been characterized as one of “maximum pressure and engagement,” in which sanctions and diplomacy are used to reduce the regime’s nuclear activity.
+As North Korea's capabilities have grown, relations between the U.S. and North have been tumultuous.
+Soon after taking office, President Trump threatened North Korea with “fire and fury,” and warned that the U.S. would “totally destroy” the country, while characterizing the pursuit of a diplomatic solution as a “waste of time.”
+However, a year later, Trump agreed to meet with Kim Jong Un at a summit in Singapore where he touted that they “fell in love”.
+Trump’s sudden change in rhetoric is somewhat indicative of U.S. policy toward the North, which has been characterized as one of “maximum pressure and engagement,” in which sanctions and diplomacy are used to reduce the regime’s nuclear activity.

+Despite concerns, the Trump administration’s diplomatic attempts are a step in the right direction in light of earlier reports that indicated the White House had given serious consideration to an extraordinarily reckless “bloody nose” attack on the country.
 Experts agree that the U.S. lacks a viable military option against North Korea.
 Aside from massive casualties on the Korean Peninsula, including the deaths of thousands of American citizens, a conflict with North Korea could trigger a nuclear exchange, raising the death toll to millions and ushering in a years-long nuclear winter.
-Despite this, recent reports indicate that the White House has given serious consideration to an extraordinarily reckless “bloody nose” attack on the country.
 While administration officials deny such a strategy exists, the fact that it was even considered is alarming.

 WHAT YOU CAN DO